ajjackson/namedtuple-table/README.md

   should be straightforward to do this stuff with Python's functional programming features.

+- The underlying key-value map is itself constructed lazily, so if you treat the object as an iterable over NamedTuple you can do some filtering etc. and return a new table without ever building the (unused) index.

 ### Drawbacks

 - This is not designed to scale; in the intended use-case the table